AtheMathmo/AtheMathmo.github.io/_posts/2016-04-16-multithreading-multiplication-1.md

 test linalg::matrix::mat_mul_128_10000      ... bench: 228,113,515 ns/iter (+/- 2,512,868)
 test linalg::matrix::mat_mul_128_100000     ... bench: too damn long /iter (+/- ____)
 ```

-_If requested I'll try to add some benchmarks for parallel BLAS._

 This was run on my pretty average laptop with 4 cores.
 The implementation is still basic and so there is some overhead that can be removed quite easily.